w33zl/FS19_Stockman/README.md

 Additionally you can manually disable the automatic pen info or show a full overview of all your pens.
 You can toggle this behavior with the bindable hotkey (default F9) and cycle through these three states:

-A) Show popup only for nearby pen (default)
+* A - Show popup only for nearby pen (default)
-B) Show popup with full overview
+* B - Show popup with full overview
-C) Disabled / no popup info
+* C - Disabled / no popup info

 ## INSTALLATION: